 This course is designed to develop and maintain proficiency in basic algebra skills and to prepare students for future mathematics work in college courses.
 Topics include exponents, factoring, equation solving, rational expressions, radicals, quadratic equations and graphs of functions.
 A specific graphing calculator is required.
 This course must be completed with "C-" or better before taking any other mathematics course.
 Elective credit only.
-No credit will be given to students having passed MTH 115 or higher.
-Offered fall and spring.
+Offered fall.